 Clay's passion for working with the military-affiliated student population can be directly tied to his family.
 Clay's older brother was an enlisted Army service member in the 82nd Airborne Division.

 Grace is a Student Development Coordinator within the Dean of Students Office.
 She earned a B.S. in Mathematics and a B.A. in Religious Studies from Guilford College in Greensboro, NC.
 After graduating, Grace worked as an admission counselor at her alma mater before going on to pursue her M.Ed in Higher Education Administration & Student Affairs at the University of South Carolina.
 In addition to working with Duke parent and family initiatives, Grace also supports student veteran programming and advocacy on campus.
 In her free time, Grace enjoys traveling, baking, and spending time outside.

-Evan is a Staff Assistant within the Dean of Students Office.
+Evan is an administrative assistant within the Dean of Students Office.
+He provides comprehensive administrative support for the Dean of Students Office and ensures that work performed for the Dean of Students, Vice Deans, and other senior leadership meets the needs of the university and showcases program excellence.
 He earned a B.A. in communication from Juniata College and a M.S. in management with a public relations specialization from the University of Maryland University College.
 Before joining the Dean of Students Office, Evan worked in the Student Support Services office at MIT where he provided academic and personal support to undergraduates.
-Evan continues to work closely with undergraduates through parent and family programming, student veteran programming, management and crisis response, and college advising.
-Originally from Maryland, Evan enjoys being on or around water, exploring Durham restaurants and food trucks, and attending Duke sporting events.
+A native of Maryland, Evan enjoys being on or around water and can also be found attending many of the Duke Athletics competitions.